Gab12123/DevOps/README.md

 We created a [.dockerignore](.dockerignore) file so when we pull the image, we will need to redo npm install.

-We were then able to run the app and access it on (http://localhost:12345) by mapping ports.
+We were then able to run the app and access it on http://localhost:12345 by mapping ports.
 However, you may have connections errors because redis is not on the same container.
-This is why we need container orcherstration.
+This is why we need container orchestration.

 ### 5. Make container orchestration using Docker Compose